pnugues/edap01/assignments/perceptron.md

 Report the results of the classification and the parameters you have used.

 Evaluate your perceptron using the leave-one-out cross validation method.
+You will have to train and run 30 models.
+In each train/run session, you will train on 29 samples and evaluate on the remaining sample.
+You have a correct or wrong classification.
+You will sum these classifications, i.e. the number of correct or wrong classifications, to get your final evaluation.

 ## Logistic Regression

 From your perceptron program, implement logistic regression.
 You can either follow the description from the textbook, S. Russell and R. Norvig, _Artificial Intelligence_, 2010, pages 725--727, or the slides.
 You can either implement the stochastic or the batch version of the algorithm, or both versions.
 Run the resulting program on your data set.

-Evaluate your logistic regression using the leave-one-out cross validation method.
+Evaluate your logistic regression using the leave-one-out cross validation method as with the perceptron

 ## Remarks